grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 [//]: # (--- EDITED TO HERE ---)

-[//]: # (2k words from last EDIT point)

 Percy stared at the depth gauge, and hesitated.
 But she knew there was only one course of action.
 She punched the dive alarm again.
 "Take us down further Bastian."

 Without comment, Bastian turned the dive wheel again.
 The boat was still trimmed heavy toward the bow, so it sank almost immediately.
-Percy grabbed the leather strap again.
+Percy passed her wrist back through the leather strap above.
 The depth gauge began a rapid climb, pushing quickly past 215 meters -- the normal operating limit of the _Prospect_.

 Percy lit up yet another cheroot and stared at the depth gauge without blinking.
 At 225 meters she called out to Hemi.
 "Are they still coming Hemi?"